205: Rocket Attack USA

 We gotta send this in to Bob Saget.
 It’s just priceless.

-Bob Saget is a standup comedian best known for his role as the wholesome patriarch Danny Tanner in the ABC sitcom Full House (1987-1995).
+Bob Saget (1956-2022) was a standup comedian best known for his role as the wholesome patriarch Danny Tanner in the ABC sitcom Full House (1987-1995).
 This was in stark contrast to his stage persona as a comedian both before and after the series, which could best be described as “rated M for Mature.”
 America’s Funniest Home Videos is a long-running ABC series that invites viewers to send in videos of their most embarrassing moments to compete for a cash prize.
 It first aired as a special in 1989 hosted by Saget, who remained the host until 1997.
 Funnily enough, Trace Beaulieu and Josh Weinstein went on to write for AFHV for several years in the 2000s.

 Like the old saying goes, walk invisibly and carry a big stick.